MASP Antique Market: History

+The development of an organizational basis signified the growing distinction of contemporary art from more popular art forms (DiMaggio 1982).

 The Fair and the Association of Antiquaries of the São Paulo State

-Currently, the Fair is under the responsibility of the Association of Antiquaries of São Paulo, which in its page reports that the Fair today consists of about 100 exhibitors (members of the Association), duly registered at City Hall, occupying booths standardized and distributed in a coherent style, planned according to the MASP's building geometry.
+Currently, the Fair is under the responsibility of the Association of Antiquaries of São Paulo, which on its page reports that the Fair today consists of about 100 exhibitors (members of the Association), duly registered at City Hall, occupying booths standardized and distributed in a coherent style, planned according to the MASP's building geometry.
 Also reports that the Fair is part of the tourist route in the city of São Paulo and receives every Sunday on average five thousand visitors from all parts of the world, bringing together art fans, collectors, tourists, antiquarians from other states, artists and the general public.

 At the Fair, the Association conducts business and it also offers, according to the same, a great service to the community to learn about the many objects displayed there, in what constitutes a permanent and dynamic art exhibition.
 The Association also emphasizes that the Fair is now considered a national reference in the sector and it is a heaven for collectors and art lovers, delighting visitors with the variety of items on display.
-War memorabilia, ivory made objects, old cameras and pens, china and crystal, antique toys, nautical items, dolls, miniatures, jewelry, coins, watches and sacred images, among many other fascinating pieces, and even books about art, make the Fair an indispensable attraction in Tourist Guides of São Paulo.
+War memorabilia, ivory-made objects, old cameras and pens, china and crystal, antique toys, nautical items, dolls, miniatures, jewelry, coins, watches and sacred images, among many other fascinating pieces, and even books about art, make the Fair an indispensable attraction in Tourist Guides of São Paulo.

 For the Association, the Paulista Antique Fair has a solid foundation for its success: the work of the Association of Antiquaries of São Paulo, responsible for administration, visual patterning, assembly, maintenance and realization of exhibitions conducted on Sundays at the free space under the MASP building (Esplanade Lina Bo Bardi).
 Another hallmark of the Fair is the organization and standardization of the tents.
-In each of them you can find a little of everything: from simple buttons for clothing, buckles for shoes, eccentric costume jewelry, until even valuable works of art.
+In each of them you can find a little of everything: from simple buttons for clothing, buckles for shoes, eccentric costume jewelry, to even valuable works of art.
 One need not be an expert in antiques to shop because the exhibitors clarify on the merits of each piece, and especially ensure the authenticity of the exhibits.